 Simply stake the 24cm x 20cm solar panel into the ground and attach the four 4.5m waterproof cables to each high-quality spot.
 The panel absorbs the sun’s energy during the day and, come darkness, its built-in light sensor flicks the lights on.

 Each solar-powered TrueFlame is equipped with a Li-ion battery for storing energy and a battalion of LEDs that flicker independently to simulate a flickering flame.
 When night falls they automatically switch on and stay on for up to 10 hours at a time (less in winter).
+The flickering flame these keenly-priced torches emit is startlingly realistic, even from up close.
+They’re also surprisingly bright.
+A top buy all around.

-To see how this solar powered outdoor light competes against a top rival, then make sure you take a look at T3's TrueFlame Mini Solar Powered Garden Torch Lights vs OxyLED 8 Pack Solar Lights comparison feature.
+To see how this solar powered outdoor light competes against a top rival, then make sure you take a look at our TrueFlame Mini Solar Powered Garden Torch Lights vs OxyLED 8 Pack Solar Lights (opens in new tab) comparison feature.

 Philips Hue is arguably the most versatile outdoor lighting system on the market since it allows you to change the colour of each bulb to suit the mood simply by fiddling about with an app.
 And by colour we mean every colour and shade in the spectrum.
-This particular model is comprised of three mat black aluminium spot lights with stands for wall mounting and spikes for ground installation.
+This particular model is comprised of three mat black aluminium spot lights with stands for wall and deck mounting and spikes for ground installation.

 Set up isn’t as straightforward as the solar-powered Atlas system reviewed above but it’s not too taxing if you already have an outdoor power outlet.
 The spots themselves are bright enough to illuminate trees and shrubs up to about four metres in height.